-Response: Thanks for the suggestion.
-Adding the subsection to summarise the results and possible limitation would improve the presentation.
-Our approach is a kind of black-box testing technique which is an enhanced version of random and partition testing techniques.
-Considering the fact that random testing and partition testing can be widely applied in practice, we believe that the proposed approach is able to be applied to larger subject applications.
-The current evaluation only involves small-size web services due to the fact that our evaluation needs to access the source code of web services in order to seed fault, while our approach itself has not such limitation.
+Response: Thank you for the suggestion.
+We agree that adding a subsection summarizing the results and limitations would enhance the paper.
+Our approach is a kind of black-box testing technique that is an enhanced version of random and partition testing.
+Because random testing and partition testing are widely applied in practice, we believe that our proposed approach can also be applied to larger subject applications.
+As explained earlier, because our evaluation requires to access to the source code of the web services (in order to seed faults), the current evaluation only involves relatively small web services.
+Nonetheless, the actual approach itself is not limited to small services.

-Action: In the revised version, we have followed the suggestion to add a new subsection (namely Section 5.4) to summarize the results and possible limitations.
+Action: In the revised manuscript, we have followed the suggestion and added a new subsection (Section 5.4) summarizing the results and possible limitations.

 Intended results and limitations are as follows: (in Section 5.4)